tq-systems/meta-tq/doc/README.TQMa8MPxL.md

     1280x720 is tested with gstreamer
   * IMX327: when configuring to SRGGB12 reboot may be needed to get a working capture again
-  * capture sometimes not starting
+  * gstreamer: capture sometimes not starting, when using `yavta -c20 /dev/video0` to capture some frames, `gstreamer` starts afterwards

 ## Build Artifacts